dat-ecosystem-archive/datBase/public/posts/2016-01-19-brief-history-of-dat.md

-We have some exciting news to share about Dat: We're working on a 1.0 release!
-It's not out just yet, but you can try what we have so far by checking out [the `master` branch on GitHub](https://github.com/maxogden/dat) or with npm install dat@next -g
+We have some exciting news to share about Dat: We’re working on a 1.0 release!
+It’s not out just yet, but you can try what we have so far by checking out [the `master` branch on GitHub](https://github.com/maxogden/dat) or with npm install dat@next -g

-I'd like to explain the history of the project and the design choices over the last 2 years since the project started, as the project has made some pretty substantial changes in direction during that time.
+I’d like to explain the history of the project and the design choices over the last 2 years since the project started, as the project has made some pretty substantial changes in direction during that time.
 We have been in a constant cycle of R&D during this period, and have rewritten the Dat CLI four times.

 Each rewrite incorporates the best modules and approaches from the last iteration and presents what we hope is a more straightforward workflow.
 We firmly believe this iterative process is the only way we could have arrived at the conclusions that led us to the features we are currently focusing on for our 1.0 release.